Gothsec/Gothsec/README.md

 Currently studying software development, I have a keen interest in frontend development and UX/UI design.
 I work with React and modern tools to create clean, user-centered interfaces.
 Current stack:

-- React, Node, Express, TailwindCSS, PostgreSQL
+- React, Node, TailwindCSS, PostgreSQL

 ##